Florida Residency for Tuition Purposes

 Tuition and fees must be paid by the assigned payment deadline.
 At the time of class payment, the student will be required to pay in full all outstanding receivables and obligations such as library fines and parking fines.
 Unpaid debt will prevent the release of official college transcripts, block additional course registration, and restrict access to other resources and services of the College until the debt is paid in full.

 Payment can be made with cash, credit card (VISA, MasterCard, American Express), debit card, check or money order to Tallahassee Community College, and through the tuition payment plan.
+All credit card payments will be assessed a convenience fee by its third party processor of 2.75% of the amount paid via a credit card.

 These are the ways to remit payment: